phenogit/phenogit.github.io/kit-korner-notes.markdown

     1D: 1) Non-vulnerable 1/2 seat 11-15, 2+d, if balanced 13-15
         2) Vulnerable 1/2 seat 11-15, 2+d, if balanced 11-13
         3) 3/4 seat 11-15, 2+d, if balanced 11-14
+        Followed by a jump to 3C, that would show a maximum with at least 5-5 in the minors.
         1H
             1N: 13-15 balanced
             2H: Always 4h, no singleton or voids, 11-13